 If you've ever laid in bed and wondered, "Will I raise a nice child?"
 Is this something I'm prepared for?
-I still can't decide between purees and baby-led weaning!" then you're not alone.
+Do you feel like a financial checklist would help you as a new parent?

 Nothing transforms your life like the arrival of a new baby.